ivivanov/gointerview/content/040-advanced.md

 1. What is dynamic dispatch?
 1. Explain the concept of monomorphization.
 1. What is GCShape stenciling?
+1. How does Go handle memory management?
+1. What role does garbage collection play?
 1. Explain reflection in Go and its use cases.
 Why should it be used sparingly?
-1. How does Go handle memory management?
-1. What role does garbage collection play?
+1. Explain how type assertions work in Go.

 ## Answers: